How Much Does Driveway Resurfacing Cost in 2025?

 A fresh asphalt driveway resurfacing can significantly boost your home’s curb appeal, which is critical in closing the deal when listing your house for sale.
 A well-maintained and aesthetically pleasing driveway creates a strong first impression for potential buyers, signaling that the property has been well cared for.

 From a financial perspective, driveway surfacing costs can offer a solid return on investment (ROI), netting homeowners up to 50% of the project cost during a home sale.
 The direct impact on assessed value may not be as dramatic, varying by location and market conditions.
-The biggest difference is with a higher perceived value among potential buyers.
+The biggest difference is a higher perceived value among potential buyers.

 Budgeting for Driveway Resurfacing